Geiger–Müller tube: Principle of operation

 This short, intense pulse of current can be measured as a count event in the form of a voltage pulse developed across an external electrical resistor.
 This can be in the order of volts, thus making further electronic processing simple.

 The discharge is terminated by the collective effect of the positive ions created by the avalanches.
 These ions have lower mobility than the free electrons due to their higher mass and move slowly from the vicinity of the anode wire.
 This creates a "space charge" which counteracts the electric field that is necessary for continued avalanche generation.
 For a particular tube geometry and operating voltage this termination always occurs when a certain number of avalanches has been created, therefore the pulses from the tube are always of the same magnitude regardless of the energy of the initiating particle.
 Consequently, there is no radiation energy information in the pulses which means the Geiger–Müller tube cannot be used to generate spectral information about the incident radiation.
 In practice the termination of the avalanche is improved by the use of "quenching" techniques (see later).

 Pressure of the fill gas is important in the generation of avalanches.
 Too low a pressure and the efficiency of interaction with incident radiation is reduced.
 Too high a pressure, and the “mean free path” for collisions between accelerated electrons and the fill gas is too small, and the electrons cannot gather enough energy between each collision to cause ionization of the gas.
 The energy gained by electrons is proportional to the ratio “e/p”, where “e” is the electric field strength at that point in the gas, and “p” is the gas pressure.

 Types of tube

-Broadly, there are two main types of Geiger tube construction.
+Broadly, there are two important types of Geiger tube construction.